SvetoslavNikov/TechnicalUniversitySem3/src/learning/randomTopics/textFiles/containerJava.md

 Let me break it down for you!

 ### 1. **JAR File**
-A **JAR** (Java Archive) file is a package that contains your entire compiled Java application (all classes, resources, and dependencies).
-Think of it like a zip file for your Java code.
+A **JAR** (JavaRevise Archive) file is a package that contains your entire compiled JavaRevise application (all classes, resources, and dependencies).
+Think of it like a zip file for your JavaRevise code.

 In a **Spring Boot** app, `mvn package` or `gradle build` will typically create a JAR in the `target` directory (for Maven users).
 This JAR includes